HilscherAutomation/netPI-bluetooth/README.md

 View the license information for the software in the Github project.
 As with all Docker images, these likely also contain other software which may be under other licenses (such as Bash, etc from the base distribution, along with any direct or indirect dependencies of the primary software being contained).
 As for any pre-built image usage, it is the image user's responsibility to ensure that any use of this image complies with any relevant licenses for all software contained within.

-To build the container for an ARM CPU on [Docker Hub](https://hub.docker.com/)(x86 based) the Dockerfile uses the method described here [resin.io](https://resin.io/blog/building-arm-containers-on-any-x86-machine-even-dockerhub/).
+Hint: Cross-building the image for an ARM architecture based CPU on [Docker Hub](https://hub.docker.com/)(x86 CPU based servers) the Dockerfile uses the method described here [resin.io](https://resin.io/blog/building-arm-containers-on-any-x86-machine-even-dockerhub/).
+If you want to build the image on a Raspberry Pi directly then comment out the two lines `RUN [ "cross-build-start" ]` and `RUN [ "cross-build-end" ]` in the file Dockerfile before.

 [![N|Solid](http://www.hilscher.com/fileadmin/templates/doctima_2013/resources/Images/logo_hilscher.png)](http://www.hilscher.com)  Hilscher Gesellschaft fuer Systemautomation mbH  www.hilscher.com